piyanka/Student-Progress-Management-Frontend/README.md

   * Option to disable auto-email for specific students

 ### 🌗 UI & UX

-* Responsive design for mobile and tablets 📱
 * Theme toggle between **Light 🌞** and **Dark 🌙** mode
 * User-friendly interface with toasts for feedback